swedenconnect/technical-framework/03 - Registry for Identifiers.md

     id-ce-authContext  OBJECT IDENTIFIER ::= { id-ce 1 }    -- Auth context extension used in RFC 7773
     id-ce-svt          OBJECT IDENTIFIER ::= { id-ce 2 }    -- Signature Validation Token extension

-> \[*\]: The OID 1.2.752.201 was assigned to the Swedish E-identification Board, but this organisation has been overtaken by the Swedish Agency for Digital Government (DIGG) who now uses this OID arc for the Sweden Connect Technical Framework.
+> \[*\]: The OID 1.2.752.201 was assigned to the Swedish E-identification Board, but this organisation has been overtaken by the Swedish Agency for Digital Government (Digg) who now uses this OID arc for the Sweden Connect Framework.

 <a name="references"></a>
 ## 4. References